Analysis of migration patterns to address issues and impacts

 Spreading the word

-Speaking on Lesotho national television in early 2014 at the Basotho Diaspora (people with roots in Lesotho living outside the country) Conference, our Southern Africa Managing Director, Varsha Ramballey who served as Project Director was able to illustrate one example of why this facility has been so crucial.
+Speaking on Lesotho national television in early 2014 at the Basotho Diaspora (people with roots in Lesotho living outside the country) Conference, Varsha Ramballey, Project Director, was able to illustrate one example of why this facility has been so crucial.
 “Migration is a major phenomenon in Lesotho which appears to be causing many broader development challenges for the country.
 The Intra ACP Migration Facility has played a significant role in supporting the Government of Lesotho hosting a series of conferences.
 These conferences have resulted in dialogue between the Government of Lesotho and civil society on the one hand, and the Basotho Diaspora on the other hand.
 The facility has also delivered a number of imperative policy frameworks and agreements and resulted in the establishment of a Migration and Development Department by the National Department of Home Affairs which will sustain these policies through a structured implementation programme”.

 In 2010, the seriousness of the situation in Lesotho saw 21% of the total population living outside the country.
 By supporting the government and bringing their departments together to come up with solutions and start implementing the necessary actions the socio-economic future of Lesotho is looking brighter.